 See: "Medicines to Treat AD Symptoms and Behaviors" in Caring for a Person with Alzheimer's Disease

 Alzheimer’s disease research has developed to a point where scientists can look beyond treating symptoms to think about addressing underlying disease processes.
 In ongoing clinical trials, scientists are developing and testing several possible interventions, including immunization therapy, drug therapies, cognitive training, physical activity, and treatments used for cardiovascular disease and diabetes.

 For more information on current research on treatments, see "Testing Therapies to Treat, Delay, or Prevent Alzheimer's Disease".

-People who want to help scientists test possible treatments may be able to take part in clinical trials, which are research studies that test the safety, side effects, or effectiveness of a medication or other intervention in humans.
-Study volunteers help scientists learn about the brain in healthy aging as well as what happens in Alzheimer’s disease.
+People who want to help scientists test possible treatments may be able to take part in clinical trials, which are research studies that test the safety, side effects, and effectiveness of a medication or other intervention in humans.
+Study volunteers help scientists learn about the brain in healthy aging and in Alzheimer’s disease.
 Results of clinical trials are used to improve prevention and treatment approaches.

 NIA sponsors many Alzheimer's disease clinical trials, including those conducted by Alzheimer's Disease Centers located throughout the United States.
-To find out more about clinical trials, talk with your health care provider or contact NIA’s ADEAR Center at 1-800-438-4380.
-Or, visit the AD Clinical Trials Database.
-Additional clinical trials information is available at www.ClinicalTrials.gov.
+To find out more about clinical trials, talk with your health care provider or a memory or neurology clinic in your community.
+Or contact NIA’s ADEAR Center at 1-800-438-4380.
+You can also visit the Alzheimer’s Disease clinical trials finder.
+Additional clinical trials information is available at Volunteer for Alzheimer's Research and www.ClinicalTrials.gov.

 This video explains Alzheimer’s disease and related clinical trials and the kinds of volunteers who are needed: